learnwithparam/website/content/blog/react-server-side-rendering-as-views-or-templates/index.md

 page: false
 category: ['Article']
 tags: ['React', 'JavaScript']
+description: React has been used in desktop, mobile, web and VR development.
+In this article, we will see how it can be used in server side applications as templates.
 ---

 You might have used several template engine along with your web frameworks.
 Common template engines used for websites are,